MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/remote-debugging/surface-duo-emulator.md

 [ImageDuoEmulatorEdge]: /microsoft-edge/devtools-guide-chromium/media/remote-debugging-surface-duo-emulator-edge.msft.png "Figure 3: The Microsoft Edge app on the Surface Duo emulator"
 [ImageEdgeInspectTargets]: /microsoft-edge/devtools-guide-chromium/media/remote-debugging-surface-duo-inspect-page-with-targets.msft.png "Figure 4: The edge://inspect page displays a list of the open tabs in the Microsoft Edge app running on the emulator"
 [ImageToggleScreencastIcon]: images/toggle-screencast-icon.msft.png
-[ImageDevTools]: /microsoft-edge/devtools-guide-chromium/media/remote-debugging-surface-duo-devtools.msft.png "Figure 5: Using the Microsoft Edge DevTools against Bing in the Microsoft Edge app on the Surface Duo emulator"
+[ImageDevTools]: /microsoft-edge/devtools-guide-chromium/media/remote-debugging-surface-duo-devtools.msft.png "Figure 5: Using the Microsoft Edge DevTools to debug Bing in the Microsoft Edge app on the Surface Duo emulator"

 <!-- links -->
 [RemoteDebuggingAndroid]: /microsoft-edge/devtools-guide-chromium/remote-debugging/index "Get Started with Remote Debugging Android Devices"